antiarcushorton/ACCAD/index.md

 ![melo](https://user-images.githubusercontent.com/94984667/160941730-449ee133-7e4c-4d42-b53a-93a66d88789f.gif)

-Sure passing the ball is great, but to be a great passer, you need to put teammates in position to make plays and score points.
+Sure, passing the ball is great, but to be a great passer, you need to put teammates in position to make plays and score points.
 Using player tracking numbers in this category, we can look at potential assists, which measures the number of passes a player makes that lead directly to a shot, or adjusted assists, which showcase the number of passes a player makes that are assists, hockey assists or lead to free throws.
 These categories once more highlight household, ball-dominant names like Paul, Harden, Young, Dejounte Murray and Luka Doncic.

 In short, it’s hard to truly separate the league’s most effective passers by looking at one, or two, or three metrics by themselves.
 There are so many numbers that go into a player’s passing profile — we haven’t even touched on points created, assist to pass percentage, or assist to potential assist ratio.
 The goal of this project is to look at as many of these numbers as possible to sort out the league’s greatest givers and potentially categorize those givers into different categories of assisting.